Mostly clear. Low 41F. Winds SW at 10 to 15 mph..

 An aerial view shows homes and out buildings consumed by the Dahl fire in the Bull Mountains in 2012.

 A home overlooking the Yellowstone River near Countryman Creek burns in 2006.
 The vehicles near the home are also burned.

 Flames climb high above fire trucks on an Emerald Hills roadway at firefighters battle the Emerald Hills Fire with trucks, heavy equipment and air tankers in 2006.

-A cluster of cabins near Beehive are all burned in this aerial view of the Derby Fire Thursday.
+A cluster of cabins near Beehive are all burned in this aerial view of the Derby Fire in September 2017.
 The fire burned more than 26 residences from Bridger Creek to the Stillwater River.

 The sun sets behind a column of smoke from the Wilson fire in the Bull Mountains in this aerial view from 2012.

 An aerial view shows the expanding Dahl fire in the Bull Mountains in 2012.

 A Stillwater County grader widens Bridger Road as firefighters battle the Derby Fire in 2006.

 Smoke billows from a miles long fire line burning grass, trees and homes southwest of Columbus near Countryman Creek in 2006.